NostalGeek19/IsoFED/README.md

 python generation_wold.py
 ```

 The world opens in fullscreen.
-Press `F1` at any time for the full control list.

 ---